Optical Museum Jena

 Can I buy tickets online?

-For convenience, check the official website for options regarding online ticket purchases.
+Check the official website for information regarding online ticket purchases and any special offers.

 Are there restrooms and cafes?